 Methods for Achieving This Goal:

-- hide in public where one is invisible by sheer numbers
+- hiding in public where the character is invisible by sheer numbers

-- attempting a blitz attack where one attacks and then runs
+- attempting a blitz attack (attacking, then running away)

-- utilize inherent skills to evade capture or go on the offensive (hunting or tracking skills, utilizing computer hacking or other investigative skills to uncover information or the location of one’s killer, using survivalist training to go off grid or lure one’s enemy into an environment where one has the upper hand, etc.)
+- utilizing inherent skills to evade capture or go on the offensive (hunting or tracking, computer hacking to gain information, survivalist training to go off grid or lure the enemy into an environment where the character has the upper hand, etc.)…

 Possible Sacrifices or Costs Associated With This Goal:

-- having to give up one’s job or career to go into hiding
+- having to give up their job or career to go into hiding

-- being viewed as a victim when one has worked so hard to not be seen that way by loved ones or society in general
+- being viewed as a victim by loved ones or society in general

 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- the character being unable to travel out of country (because they lack proper paperwork, have a criminal record, etc.)
+- the character being unable to leave the country (because they lack proper paperwork, have a criminal record, etc.)

-- feeling one is unable to go to the police (because one also wanted by police, illegally in the country, or has loved ones who will be at risk of incarceration or deportation if one seeks help)
+- feeling unable to go to the police because the character has a warrant for their arrest, is living illegally in the country, or has loved ones who will be at risk if the character seeks help…

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.